porridgewithraisins/coffee-pesto/README.md

 Inside each such listing `$i`, there is one folder for each target.
 For each target, there is a data file and an index file.
 The data file has, well, the data itself.
 The index file contains metadata for search purposes.
 Additionally, for text-based data, the index file also contains a copy of the data.
 Metadata is duplicated for each target.

 Since we are taking target names which are untrusted input and interpreting it as a filesystem entry, we have to reject a few target names.
 We only allow `[a-zA-Z-/]` in target names, and convert `/` to `\` before writing to the filesystem.
 This should cover all normal targets.

+### How pinning works

+Pinned items have the sign of their listing number negated.
+For example, listing number 3 gets renamed to -3.
+When you unpin an item, it gets reverted back to 3.
+In the GUI application, -3 is interpreted as an unsigned number so that it shows up as the "latest" item i.e it gets pinned.

 ### Additional files